AyLaggs/verilog_lemmings_fsm/README.md

 ## Impact

-- My confidence in designing finite-state machines for real-world applications was boosted.
+- My confidence in designing finite-state machines for real-world applications has increased significantly.
 - I discovered that if I intend to assign values to two variables in an if-else statement, I must assign to both of them in every condition to avoid latches.
-- I designed my first testbench module in Verilog, and realized after further study that SystemVerilog additions such as 'assertions' make the process easier and more effective.
+- I created my first testbench module in Verilog and later discovered that SystemVerilog additions like 'assertions' make the process easier and more effective.

 ## Project Idea Source